 My childhood surroundings in the 50s were pretty much like Opie’s in Andy of Mayberry.
 We were not well-off financially, but we worked hard together and family was very important.

-(Generally, in our neck of the woods) a man’s word was his bond;
+(Generally, in our neck of the woods) a man’s word was his bond (certainly, there were exceptions);

-legal, political, and medical ethics were more the norm;
+-legal, political, and medical ethics were not perfect, but more the norm;

-Today, it is hard to conceive going back to a quieter life because we cannot undo where our world has come (economically, electronically, educationally, and culturally), and for others of you, because you are too young to know what you are missing.
+Today, it is hard to conceive going back to a quieter life because we cannot undo where our world has come (economically, electronically, educationally, and culturally), and for others of you, because you are too young to know what you missed.

 But maybe we can pick and choose to intentionally re-create some of the same wholesome ways of the good ol’ days.
 These are my husband’s memories of his growing up days: